John Paton Davies Jr.: Accusations and dismissal

 Davies was one of the China Hands who specialized in China and the Far East in the State Department.
 He predicted that Mao Zedong's Communists would win the Chinese Civil War, and, after they did so in 1949, he advocated US relations with Communist China to forestall a Soviet takeover.
 These views ran counter to prevailing government policy and provoked the "China lobby".
 Supporters of Chiang Kai-shek were looking for those who had helped "lose" China and Senator Joseph McCarthy was looking for any Communists in government.
 Davies was attacked as both.
+Anticommunist CIA agent and later right-wing book publisher Lyle Munson leaked the information on some of Davies's actions to Alfred Kohlberg, and they ultimately made their way to Robert J. Morris.
+He was dismissed for this, but placed the blame on Davies, leading to investigations of Davies.

 Nine investigations of Davies' loyalty between 1948 and 1954 did not produce evidence of disloyalty or Communist sympathies.
 His opposition to Communism was a matter of record; indeed, in 1950 he had advocated a preventive nuclear showdown with the Soviet Union.
 Nevertheless, in 1954, under political pressure from McCarthy and Senator Patrick McCarran, Secretary of State John Foster Dulles asked Davies to resign.
 He refused, and on November 5, 1954, Dulles fired him, claiming he had "demonstrated a lack of judgment, discretion and reliability."